zjunlp/IEPile/README.md

     --lora_dropout 0.05 \
     --bf16
 ```
+* `CUDA_VISIBLE_DEVICES="0,1,2,3"`: used to specify which GPUs are available for the current training task.
+In this case, "0,1,2,3" means that the four GPUs with IDs 0, 1, 2, and 3 are being utilized.
+If your machine is equipped with more than four GPUs, this setting allows you to select any four of them for use.
+* `--nproc_per_node=4`: specifies the number of processes to be launched on each node.
+Since four GPUs have been specified in this example, it is necessary to start four separate processes, with each process corresponding to one GPU.
+* For training tasks that use only **a single GPU**, the command `CUDA_VISIBLE_DEVICES=0 python src/finetune.py` can be used to initiate the training.
+Here, CUDA_VISIBLE_DEVICES=0 designates GPU number 0 for this training task.
 * `model_name`: Specifies the **name of the model architecture** you want to use (7B, 13B, Base, Chat belong to the same model architecture).
 Currently supported models include: ["`llama`", "`alpaca`", "`vicuna`", "`zhixi`", "`falcon`", "`baichuan`", "`chatglm`", "`qwen`", "`moss`", "`openba`"]. **Please note**, this parameter should be distinguished from `--model_name_or_path`.
 * `model_name_or_path`: Model path, please download the corresponding model from [HuggingFace](https://huggingface.co/models).
 * `template`: The **name of the template** used, including: `alpaca`, `baichuan`, `baichuan2`, `chatglm3`, etc. Refer to [src/datamodule/template.py](./src/datamodule/template.py) to see all supported template names.
 The default is the `alpaca` template. **For `Chat` versions of models, it is recommended to use the matching template, while `Base` version models can default to using `alpaca`**.